Ollie-Pearce/rustmc/README.md

     0
 }
 ```

-- In order to run RustMC on the program you will need to link the bitcode files produced by rust's `--emit=llvm-bc` flag and provide this as input using the `--program-entry-function=main` flag.
-It should be simple enough to adapt one of the existing scripts for running one of our use cases in order to achieve this.
+- In order to run RustMC on the program you will need to link the

-# High-level description of source

-The source code of our tool and our datasets are included in the
-docker image and public repository.
-It includes

-- The source code our adaptation of GenMC (Mixer)
-- The source code of the Rust tool chain with selected inlined functions
-- The dataset for Experiment 1 (`experiment1_loom/loom-tests-ported/`)
-- The dataset for Experiment 2 (`experiment2_crates/verify_test_benchmarks/`)
-- Use cases from paper (`paper_use_cases/`)
+  bitcode files produced by rust's `--emit=llvm-bc` flag and provide
+  this as input using the `--program-entry-function=main` flag.
+It
+  should be simple enough to adapt one of the existing scripts for
+  running one of our use cases in order to achieve this.